Andrettin/Wyrmsun/readme.txt

 - Fixed a save game compatibility issue.
 - Fixed a save game loading issue.
 - Split Game Concepts section in the Encyclopedia in two: Game Concepts and Grand Strategy Concepts.
-- Added "Roads" and "Transport Capacity" entries to the Grand Strategy Concepts.
+- Added "Capital", "Roads" and "Transport Capacity" entries to the Grand Strategy Concepts.

 * Terrain
 - Trees, wood piles and logs now contain 400 lumber instead of 300.